 In accordance with Ala.
-Code § 16-23-3.1 (1975), the Alabama State Board of Education (State BOE) modified its policies relative to the certification of teachers who have completed an alternative teacher preparation pathway through a State BOE-approved alternative teacher preparation organization.
+Code § 16-23-3.1 (1975), the Alabama State Board of Education (State BOE) modifiedState BOE modifies its policies relative to the certification of teachers who have completed an alternative teacher preparation pathway through a State BOE-approved alternative teacher preparation organization.
 Enrollment in or completion of an approved pathway will permit the issuance of: